edgedelta/docs/docs/configuration/outputs.md

 4. Select the desired configuration to add the integration, and then click **Add To Configuration**.

    * If you have not yet created the desired configuration, then click **Skip**.
 You can add the integration later when you create the configuration.
-Specifically, when you create a configuration, in the YAML file, enter: integration_name: <name of existing integration>
+Specifically, when you create a configuration, in the YAML file, enter ``integration_name: <name of existing integration>``.

 5. The newly created integration will be listed under **Existing Integrations**.

-#### Option 2: Create an Output for a New Configuration
+### Option 2: Create an Output for a New Configuration

 1. In the Edge Delta Admin portal, on the left-side navigation, click **Agent Settings**.
 2. Click **Create Configuration**.